FUAZA/ECE-9069-Presentation1/README.md

 ## How does OSSEC work?
 OSSEC has a central manager which is in charge of monitoring and receiving data from agents, syslog, databases, and agentless devices.
 It stores the file integrity checking databases, the logs, events, and system auditing entries.

-The agent will gather information and forward it to the manager for analysis and correlation.
+The agents will gather information and forward it to the manager for analysis and correlation.
 ![image](https://user-images.githubusercontent.com/101413304/158046271-3242a4a1-d0cc-4538-8743-e67b2ab5fbcd.png)
 This diagram shows the central manager receiving events from the agents and system logs from remote devices.
-When certain conditions is detected, active responses can be performed and the administrator is notified.
+When certain conditions are detected, active responses can be performed and the administrator is notified.

 ## Who use OSSEC?
 OSSEC is a multiplatform, open source and free host intrusion detection system, so it is a world's widely used tool.
-It is almost used by everyone from large or small companies.
+It is almost used by everyone from large or small companies, as well as the individuals who need to detect network intrusion.

 ## Why OSSEC would be useful?
 - Compliance Requirements